 Don’t expect quite the user-friendliness of Leica software from Micro-Manager, but do expect a wealth of packages to perform common operations in automated-microscopy (Leica charges ~£2.5k for the software to revisit a position multiple times – which was included in the quote given above).

 Theoretically, MicroManager even allows you to control XY position using a RAMPS controller – someone has already written a package for exactly this board.
 This step, which should have been trivial, was actually the most complicated.
 The device adapter is designed to ask the RAMPS controller for its version, and somehow I could never make my board submit a response that the software was happy with.
 I had to download the MicroManager source and remove the code that checked the version.
 Successfully setting up the build environment for Windows took an age.
 Do get in touch if you have a similar project and want the DLL I built [update: DLL here, I offer no guarantees at all that it will work.
-This is an x64 build which will only work with a recent nightly build].
+This is an x64 build which will only work with a recent nightly build] [update 2: Nikita Vladimirov has followed up on this and released the changes he had to make to MicroManager].
 Anyway, to cut a long story short I got MicroManager to talk to the RAMPS board successfully.

 Testing by making a 100X oil immersion slide scanner